Key Takeaways

 Managing an eating disorder can be difficult, and it’s only made more complicated when coupled with codependency.
 Fortunately, it’s possible to understand and address both matters with professional mental health support.

 Rula makes it easier to find a therapist who takes your insurance and offers the specialized treatment you deserve.
-And our diverse network of therapists means you can receive care from the comfort of home as early as this week.
+And our diverse network of therapists means you can receive care from the comfort of home as soon as tomorrow.